Belisarius series: Plot

 The Tide of Victory begins the third phase of the war against the Malwa, with Belisarius appointed commander of a combined Byzantine/Persian army to invade India while Axum and the Kushans (a tribe turned against the Malwa in the subterfuges of Fortune's Stroke) carry out operations north and south of him.
 By moving boldly, the obvious again is demonstrated as delightfully false in the stratagems of Belisarius and the developments at times both delight and dismay his allies.
 In the end, "In Belisarius we trust" becomes a motto of all save the Malwa.

 The Dance of Time concludes the series as the disparate events set in motion by Belisarius unfold, creating the opportunities that he hopes will end the threat that the Malwa pose to Rome once and for all.

+Reception and analysis

+A reviewer for Gizmodo included the series in his list of "Preposterously Manly Fantasy Series", describing the protagonist as "a master of the battlefield but in action and in strategy... equally skilled at playing politics or getting his hands dirty".

+A reviewer for Tor.com noted that the authors are "not using the story of Belisarius—they’re using the characters in a different story.
+Though I suppose that in itself testifies to the popularity of Belisarius".

+Volume 2 was reviewed in Nowa Fantastyka (2007/2).